-The initial assessment should occur no later than 30% design or an equivalent level of design effort.
-A draft Initial Assessment Form is located in Appendix C.
+The initial assessment should occur no later than 30% design or an equivalent level of design effort (e.g. a preferred design has been selected and basic draft design is under development/review).
+See the next page or Appendix C for an Initial Assessment form.